ACME#

 acme_client#

-Defines an ACME client under a globally unique name.
-It must be valid for a file directory and will be treated as case insensitive.
+Defines an ACME client with a globally unique name.
+It must be valid for a directory, is a string with variables, and will be used case-insensitively.

 The second mandatory parameter is the uri of the ACME directory.
-For example, the URI of Let's Encrypt ACME directory is listed as https://acme-v02.api.letsencrypt.org/directory.
+For example, the Let's Encrypt ACME directory URI is specified as https://acme-v02.api.letsencrypt.org/directory.

 For this directive to work, a resolver must be configured in the same context.